OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 Use `forge script` to broadcast and deploy.
 See Foundry's [Solidity Scripting](https://book.getfoundry.sh/tutorials/solidity-scripting) guide.

 > **Important**
-> Include the `--sender <SENDER_ADDRESS>` flag for the `forge script` command when performing upgrades, using an address that owns the proxy or proxy admin.
+> Include the `--sender <ADDRESS>` flag for the `forge script` command when performing upgrades, using an address that owns the proxy or proxy admin.
 Otherwise, `OwnableUnauthorizedAccount` errors will occur.

 ### Verifying source code on Etherscan